Skip to main content

 ...

-The Harvester controller deletes the upgrade repository VM and all files that are no longer needed.
+The Harvester controller deletes the repository virtual machine and all files that are no longer necessary.

 1. Log in to a control plane node.